 Mitigation Measures E-5 through E-11 in the Eastern Neighborhoods PEIR were adopted as part of the Plan with uncertain feasibility to address significant transit impacts.
-These measures are not applicable to the proposed project, as they are plan-level mitigations to be implemented by city and county agencies.
-In compliance with a portion of Mitigation Measure E-5: Enhanced Transit Funding, the city adopted impact fees for development in Eastern Neighborhoods that goes towards funding transit and complete streets.
-In addition, San Francisco Board of Supervisors approved amendments to the San Francisco Planning Code, referred to as the Transportation Sustainability Fee (Ordinance 200-154, effective December 25, 2015).
-The fee updated, expanded, and replaced the prior Transit Impact Development Fee, which is in compliance with portions of Mitigation Measure E-5: Enhanced Transit Funding.
-The proposed project would not be subject to the fee.
-The city is also currently conducting outreach regarding Mitigation Measures E-5: Enhanced Transit Funding and Mitigation Measure E-11: Transportation Demand Management.
-Both the Transportation Sustainability Fee and the transportation demand management efforts are part of the Transportation Sustainability Program.
-In compliance with all or portions of Mitigation Measure E-6: Transit Corridor Improvements, Mitigation Measure E-7: Transit Accessibility,
+These measures are not applicable to the proposed project, as they are plan-level mitigations to be implemented by City and County agencies.
+In compliance with a portion of Mitigation Measure E-5: Enhanced Transit Funding, the City adopted impact fees for development in Eastern Neighborhoods that goes towards funding transit and complete streets.
+In addition, San Francisco Board of Supervisors approved amendments to the San Francisco Planning Code, referred to as the Transportation Sustainability Fee (Ordinance 200-154, effective December 25, 2015).15 The fee updated, expanded, and replaced the prior Transit Impact Development Fee, which is in compliance with portions of Mitigation Measure E-5: Enhanced Transit Funding.
+The proposed project would be subject to the fee.
+In compliance with a portion of Mitigation Measure E-11: Transportation Demand Management, the city adopted a comprehensive Transportation Demand Management Program for most new development citywide (Ordinance 34-17.
+Effective March 19, 2017).
+Both the Transportation Sustainability Fee and the Transportation Demand Management efforts are part of the Transportation Sustainability Program.
+16 In compliance with all or portions of Mitigation Measure E-6: Transit Corridor Improvements, Mitigation Measure E-7: Transit Accessibility, Mitigation Measure E-9: Rider Improvements, and Mitigation Measure E-10: Transit Enhancement, the San Francisco Municipal Transportation Agency (SFMTA) is implementing the Transit Effectiveness Project (TEP), which was approved by the SFMTA Board of Directors in March 2014.
+The TEP (now called Muni Forward) includes

 13 San Francisco Planning Department.
-Eligibility Checklist: CEQA Section 21099 - Modernization of Transportation Analysis for 3357-3359 26th Street, July 23, 2018.
+Eligibility Checklist: CEQA Section 21099 - Modernization of Transportation Analysis for 2610 Mission Street, February 3, 2017.

-14 San Francisco Planning Department, Transportation Calculations for 3357-3359 26th Street, July 23, 2018.
+14 San Francisco Planning Department, Transportation Calculations for 2610 Mission Street, February 3, 2017.